matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 if all entries are invalid, the list behaves as if empty and all users without an invite are rejected.

+From the perspective of hee [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), the `restricted` join rule has the same behavior as `public`.
+Additional checks against the `allow` rules are performed during event generation, as described below.

 When a homeserver receives a `/join` request from a client or a `/make_join` / `/send_join` request from a server, the request should only be permitted if the user has a valid invite or is in one of the listed rooms.